youssefhamza80/ConnectedVehicles/README.md

 Besides standard CRUD operations, there are additional two operations that are specific to this platform.
   1. **Get connection status given vehicle Id**: GET method that returns a vehicle connection status (CONNECTED or NOT CONNECTED) given its vehicle Id/VIN.
   2. **Ping using Vehicle Id**: PUT method that updates vehicle object by setting its ping date/time to the ping request date/time.
-As describe earlier, the ping date/time detremines whether the vehicle is CONNECTED or NOT CONNECTED.
+As described above, the ping date/time detremines whether the vehicle is CONNECTED or NOT CONNECTED.

 ![Vehicle APIs and data model](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Vehicle%20APIs.JPG?raw=true)

-Full REST documentation are available [here](http://localhost:7000/connected_vehicles/vehicle/swagger-ui/index.html) - assuming all services are running on localhost with default ports -.
+Full REST documentation is available [here](http://localhost:7000/connected_vehicles/vehicle/swagger-ui/index.html) - assuming all services are running on localhost with default ports -.

-### Discovery/Registry service:
+### Registry/Discovery service:
 This service works as a discovery/registry service.
 It used to provide a discovery mechanism for any client that needs to communicate to a specific service without needing to know the specific end-point(s) for the target service.
 Any target service needs to register to this discovery/registry service so that it's accessible by any client.

 This discovery service also provides a dashboard with some useful information about registered services and their statuses as shown below.

+I am using [Netflix Eureka](https://github.com/Netflix/eureka) as registry/discovery server.

 ![Discovery Service Dashboard](https://github.com/youssefhamza80/ConnectedVehicles/blob/main/Diagrams/Discovery.JPG?raw=true)